 Dear Prospective Fellow,

-Baylor College of Medicine fosters an environment of diversity, equity and inclusion that is demonstrated by the creation of our Office of Community Engagement & Health Equity which oversees numerous initiatives, programs, and policies supported by the college of medicine.
-Houston was named the most diverse city in America for 2021 by WalletHub and our faculty and fellows exemplify the diversity representative of the city of Houston as well as the efforts made by Baylor College of Medicine to represent the community it serves.
+Baylor College of Medicine fosters an environment of diversity, equity and inclusion that is demonstrated by the creation of our Office of Community Engagement and Health Equity which oversees numerous diversity and equity initiatives, programs, and policies supported by the college of medicine.
+Houston remains one of the most diverse cities in America and ranks as the most diverse large city for 2023 by WalletHub.
+Our faculty and fellows exemplify the diversity representative of the City of Houston as well as the efforts made by Baylor College of Medicine to represent the community it serves.

 Our Pediatric Critical Care Medicine Fellowship Program, with 21 fellows, is the largest in the country and is accredited by the Accreditation Council for Graduate Medical Education.
 We have been training fellows in pediatric critical care medicine since the early 1980s and have trained more than 180 fellows to date.
 We hold our fellows to the highest professional standards and expect that our fellows embody and model the stated values of both the Program and the College.
 The program provides fellows with experiences that encompass both breadth and depth in clinical practice and scholarship.
 The program is confident that by the end of fellowship training, our graduates will not only be competent academic intensivists and able to manage any unit in the world but will also be the best version of themselves.